Awesome content, even better software. Just think what our technology could do for you.

 If you are not careful, these types of errors can add up to a large penalty.
 For some employees, updated addresses can be garnered from a new W-4 if their withholding allowances have changed or will change next year.
 Remind employees to fill out a new W-4 if their situation has changed and:

 - Confirm accuracy of employee addresses

 - Confirm accuracy of employee Social Security numbers

-Employers need to ensure that all employee data is accurate so they can avoid W-2 reprint fees.
+Employers need to make sure all employee data is accurate so they can avoid W-2 reprint fees.
 Employers who use a payroll processing company may have an online service where employees can review and correct data.
 If so, encourage your employees to use it as a means to review and edit critical data.

 2. Start Preparing for ACA Annual Reporting